 John Granger (1970) Granger was an engineering entrepreneur who founded the successful company Granger Associates.
 As IEEE President, he pursued IEEE’s relationships with national engineering societies, and wrestled with the question of IEEE sponsoring meetings of classified research.

 James Mulligan (1971) Mulligan spent much of his career as a faculty member and chair of the Electrical Engineering Department at New York University.
-Mulligan played an important role in implementing the AIEE/IRE merger, and then as IEEE President, he worked to meet the professional, in addition to the technical needs of members, such as working with other engineering society presidents on the issue of jobs and job training for unemployed engineers.
+Mulligan played an important role in implementing the AIEE/IRE merger, and then as IEEE President, he worked to meet the professional and technical needs of members, such as working with other engineering society presidents on the issue of jobs and job training for unemployed engineers.

-John Guarrera (1974) Guarrera had a varied career, beginning at the MIT Rad Lab, going from there into industry and finally into academic administration at California State—Northridge.
-As an IEEE president, he was instrumental in setting up the USAC, the predecessor of IEEE-USA, and as president he continued to champion the professional needs of engineers.
+John Guarrera (1974) Guarrera had a varied career, beginning at the MIT Rad Lab, going from there into industry, and finally into academic administration at California State—Northridge.
+As an IEEE president, he was instrumental in setting up the USAC, the predecessor of IEEE-USA, and he championed the professional needs of engineers.